 The Piedmont Office Realty Trust, Inc. (“Piedmont” or “the Company”) Vendor Code of Conduct (“the Code”) describes Piedmont’s expectations of how its vendors conduct business.
 All vendors engaged in providing products and services to Piedmont are expected to embrace this commitment to integrity by complying with the Code and communicating and enforcing the Code provisions throughout their organization and across their supply chain, including to sub-vendors and subcontractors.

 We require that our vendors understand the requirements of the Code, operate in accordance with the expectations outlined in the Code and comply, at a minimum, with all applicable laws, rules, regulations and standards within the geographies in which they operate.
 Click here for a complete copy of Piedmont’s Code of Vendor Conduct.

 Piedmont does not contribute to or make expenditures on behalf of any federal, state or local candidates for election, referenda, or initiatives; contribute to or make expenditures on behalf of political parties; contribute to or make expenditures on behalf of political committees or other political entities organized and operating under 26 U.S.C.
 Sec.
 527 of the Internal Revenue Code; contribute to any charity or non-profit organization at the request of any federal, state or local governmental office holder or any candidate for such an office; donate Company time, resources, products or services to any of the foregoing; or pay for advertisements, printing or other campaign expenses.
-Click here for a complete copy of Piedmont’s Political Spending Policy.
-During the years ended December 31, 2018 and 2017, the company made no political contributions.
+Click here for a complete copy of Piedmont’s Political Spending Policy .
+During the three years ended December 31, 2019, the company made no political contributions.